rails/website/world/conduct.md

 * Be considerate and patient when offering or seeking assistance.

-* Immediately contact Rails World staff if I see appropriate or harassing behavior amongst other attendees.
+* Immediately contact Rails World staff if I see inappropriate or harassing behavior amongst other attendees.
 <br>

 ## Enforcement ##